 Setting the right stereo image in modern music production has become a technology by itself, a really complex one I might add.
 From TV audio productions, gaming audio and all the way up to electronic music genres, the stereo image of the final sound product is one of the tasks to which audio engineers and producers dedicate close attention.
-Certainly, the modern era of software tools brought us many advantages and today, there is an array of different software plug-ins aimed for controlling the stereo image of the audio signal.
+Indeed, the modern era of software tools brought us many advantages, and today, there is an array of different software plug-ins aimed for controlling the stereo image of the audio signal.
 For this reason, in the next tutorial, I’ll walk you through the MStereo Generator by Melda Productions.

 Mono to Stereo

 In order to make a mono signal appear stereo, we must create some inequality between left and right channels in volume, time and frequency response or a combination of both.
 By doing so, we mimic processes which happen around us each time we hear something in nature.
 The mentioned plugin covers all of the mentioned tricks.